SettleMint

 Compliance Providers

-Architecture reference for compliance-provider intake across identity, business, AML, and wallet-monitoring providers.
-Explains how provider events become tenant-scoped on-chain claims and where per-transfer decisions belong instead.
+Architecture reference for compliance-provider intake across identity, business, AML, and wallet-monitoring providers, covering how provider events become tenant-scoped on-chain claims and where per-transfer decisions belong instead.

-ClaimSource is the durable compliance-provider intake path for persistent identity, business, or wallet subjects.
-Per-transfer decisions use a separate transfer-time path.
+ClaimSource is the durable intake path for persistent identity, business, or wallet subjects.
+Per-transfer decisions use a separate transfer-time surface.

 Current coverage boundary